levyjeff/levyjeff.github.io/_teaching/teaching.md

 date: 2023-09-26
 ---

 I am passionate about teaching good data and programming skills to researchers.
-Many programs in the social sciences teach multiple semesters of statistcs or econometrics, while paying scant attention to dealing with data in a rigorous way, despite the fact that successful research requires both.
+Many programs in the social sciences teach multiple semesters of statistcs or econometrics while paying scant attention to dealing with data in a rigorous way, despite the fact that successful research requires both.
 This has become my niche at the Harris School, where I designed and regularly teach three of the core courses in the [Certificate in Data Analytics](https://harris.uchicago.edu/academics/design-your-path/certificates/certificate-data-analytics) program for MPP students.

 ## University of Chicago, Harris School of Public Policy
 ### PPHA 30537: Data and Programming for Public Policy I (Python)